In Bed With Madonna is a 1991 USA music documentary by Alek Keshishian. Starring Madonna, Donna DeLory and Niki Harris.

 for a GP rating.
 Later uncut in the US and MPAA R rated.

-although fully grown, has the mind of child.
+fully grown, has the mind of child.
 One day an escaped psycho-killer invades Girard's home, killing Danny's father before being gunned down himself.
-With the maniac dying and Danny deeply unsettled by his father's death, Dr. Girard decides to
+With the maniac dying and Danny deeply unsettled by his father's death, Dr. Girard decides to take the

 Independence Day is a 1996 USA action Sci-Fi adventure by Roland Emmerich.
 Starring Will Smith, Bill Pullman and Jeff Goldblum.